nasa/PrognosticsMetricsLibrary/README.md

 ## How to load and run the package contents?

 In MATLAB, a package is represented by using “+” before the name of the folder containing the package.
-To load the package use the command: “import PrognosticsMetrics.*”.
+To load the package use the command:
+> import PrognosticsMetrics.*

 This package contains one simple function that calculates all the prognostics metrics.
-This function can be called using the code: “computePrognosisMetrics(prognosisData,alphaBeta,sigma)”.
+This function can be called using the code:
+> computePrognosisMetrics(prognosisData,alphaBeta,sigma)

 While the first argument is the aforementioned structure, the second argument is the 2-dimensional vector containing alpha and beta requirements.
 These two arguments are mandatory for the function.
 The third optional argument contains the 2-dimensional vector of sigma-points, and needs to be provided only if unscented transform sampling is used for prediction.